- MRKH is a disorder of the female reproductive tract–approximately 1 in 5,000 females are born with it.

 Surrogacy: Someone else such as your sister, friend, or another person you choose, could potentially be a gestational carrier.
 Gestational carriers are women who agree to carry a pregnancy for a couple.
 Because this child would be created using your egg and your partner’s or a donor’s sperm, you would be the biological parent of this child.

-Fertility options are improving every day.
+Science is always moving forward and fertility options are improving every day.
 By the time you are ready to have children, there may be more options available to you.

 Why might I have pelvic (belly) pain each month?